 You can do that by sketching user stories.

-Write down a list of tasks that you want users to complete with your product.
-Now it's time to prioritize these tasks.
-Assign a ‘must-have’, ‘should have’, and ‘can have’ labels to them - that’s how we indicate the importance of features.
+Write down a list of tasks you want users to complete with your product.
+Now, it's time to prioritize these tasks.
+Assign ‘must-have’, ‘should have’, and ‘can have’ labels to them - that’s how we indicate the importance of features.

 See the features that made it to the top of your list?
-They represent the smallest number of features required to deliver an MVP with a unique and well-designed user experience that helps users solve their problem efficiently.
+They represent the smallest features required to deliver an MVP with a unique and well-designed user experience that helps users solve their problems efficiently.

 Don't throw your list away – it will serve as a backlog of features you may add as you develop your product.